Planning or lack of it is at the base of school sport in Japan

 Steve Johnson explains the school rugby system in Japan and how he plans the training for his team

 The education system in Japan is known as 6-3-3, which means compulsory schooling for 6 years at elementary school (6 to 12 years of age) and 3 years (13 to 15) in a junior/middle school.
 The overwhelming majority (around 98% is the number I have heard) of youngsters continue on to high school for their final 3 years (16 to 18 years of age) of schooling.
-Children may represent their elementary school in a range of sports, and then those students who are interested will specialise in one or maybe two sports in middle school.
+Children may represent their elementary school in a range of sports, and then those students who are interested will specialise in one or two sports in middle school.
 However, when they reach high school at the age of 16, students who wish to continue with after-school sporting activities have to select just one, which they do to the exclusion of all other sports for all the 3 years at school.
 These activities are pursued exclusively, and it is not unusual for students to pursue their sports activity for 350-360 days a year.
 I coach our school rugby and the Prefecture teams, but most of the following comments apply to all other after-school sports activities.

 School rugby tournaments

-Although new students begin their high school lives in April, the team's first tournament (shinjinsen which literally means "new person tournament") of the year begins in January.
+Although new students begin their high school lives in April, the team's first tournament (shinjinsen which means "new person tournament") of the year begins in January.
 We have 7 games (5 league games, a semi-final and final) on consecutive Sundays until the end of February.
-Then we have a 4 week period to prepare for a regional tournament (Shizuoka and the top teams from the surrounding prefectures play 2 games (semi-final and final) over the weekend), and the top 2 teams advance on to a 16 team "minor" national tournament in April.
+Then we have a 4-week period to prepare for a regional tournament (Shizuoka and the top teams from the surrounding prefectures play 2 games (semi-final and final) over the weekend), and the top 2 teams advance on to a 16 team "minor" national tournament in April.
 My Hamamatsu Technical High School team would hope to get to the regional stage, but we do not have the players to qualify for the nationals.

-The second tournament of the year begins three weeks later on April 17th, and follows the same pattern - another 7 local games, followed by a two game regional weekend towards the end of June.
+The second tournament of the year begins three weeks later and follows the same pattern - another 7 local games, followed by a two game regional weekend towards the end of June.
 Then, mercifully, we have an off-season break, the students take their end of term tests, and we rest a bit.

 The Japanese summer is very hot, temperatures in my part of the country usually climb to the mid-30's every day, and over the summer holiday we usually practice from 7:30 a.m. to about 9:30 or 10 at the latest, working on skills, and avoiding any potentially heat stroke inducing activities.
 This is a very real problem in Japan, and the scale of heat-related illnesses is escalating every year.
 Most school teams go to the mountain areas for a 4 to 5 day summer training camp, and in the cooler climate, we can at least sleep at night.
 Most teams take the opportunity to play some practice games against teams of about the same level as themselves.
 Athletes, particularly distance runners can be seen on the roads and hills at all hours of the morning and evening.
 The danger we have to guard against is that after the heat of the lower lying areas, players and coaches feel so invigorated by the fresh air that they want to play morning and afternoon, and it is hard not to overdo things - especially as rugby is a contact sport, and we must take special care to prevent contact injuries which can occur through fatigue.